 In a job interview, the interviewer will spend some time walking through the day-to-day duties and responsibilities of the job for which you have applied.

-However, if you notice that the employer is trying to sell you the job, and talks a lot about the positive company culture and why they love working there, then it is a good sign you have made a strong impression on the employer.
+However, if you notice that the employer is trying to sell you the job, then it is a good sign you have made a strong impression.

 #3: The interview runs on longer than scheduled